Peter Scolari of 'Newhart,' 'Bosom Buddies,' dies at 66

 Scolari also performed on Broadway in “Wicked.”
 “Hairspray” and 2014’s “Bronx Bombers,” in which he played baseball’s Yogi Berra.

 “In life, he was a fantastic person, and it was a joy to work together.
-He will be sorely missed and his passing at 66 is much too early,” Newhart said.
+He will be sorely missed and his passing at 66 is much too early,” said Newhart, who is 92.

 Scolari’s recent roles included Bishop Thomas Marx on the supernatural series “Evil.”
 Series co-creator Robert King remembered him Tuesday as “just wonderful.”